mozsearch/mozsearch/README.md

 make build-webtest-repo
 ```

-## Testing changes against mozilla-central
+## Testing changes against firefox-main

 If you are making more extensive changes to searchfox, it's usually advisable to
-test them against mozilla-central before landing them.
+test them against firefox-main before landing them.
 While it's possible to
 do this locally, the normal way to do this is:
 - If you have made any changes to the in-tree indexing process, such as the
-  clang plugin, run the relevant try jobs using the mozilla-central try
+  clang plugin, run the relevant try jobs using the firefox-main try
   infrastructure.
 If you haven't made any changes, you can skip this step and
-  the AWS indexing job will just reuse mozilla-central's most recently nightly
+  the AWS indexing job will just reuse firefox-main's most recently nightly
   searchfox data.
 - Run an AWS indexing job using `trigger_indexer.py`.

 Details below.

-### Running mozilla-central try builds for changes to in-tree indexing
+### Running firefox-main try builds for changes to in-tree indexing

 For testing changes to the clang-plugin, run these steps, followed by the
 steps in the next section.

 * Make your changes to the build/clang-plugin/mozsearch-plugin/ folder
-  in mozilla-central, and push them to try.
+  in firefox-main, and push them to try.
 Ensure that your try push has
   all the searchfox jobs as well as the bugzilla-components job.
 The following
   try syntax will accomplish this:
 ```